MaverickApekshit/login-page/README.md

-# login-page
+# Login Page

- A dummy login app, built using React.js
+A dummy login page app.

+The project is built using:

+- HTML
+- CSS
+- JavaScript
+- React
+- React Hooks
+- Local Storage